hamedzeinalzadeh/hamedzeinalzadeh.github.io/about.md

 **About Me**

 Hey, thanks for visiting my site.
-I am an ML engineer interested in AI intersections with bioinformatics and medical engineering.
+I am a ML engineer interested in AI intersections with bioinformatics and medical engineering.

 **Education:**